-What is Hibiscus Laevis (Halbred-Leaf Rose Mallow)
+What is Hibiscus Laevis (Halberd-Leaf Rose Mallow)

 Hibiscus laevis is a herbaceous perennial native to North America.
-Commonly known as Halbred-Leaf Rose Mallow, or just Rosemallow, it will grow 4′-6′ tall in full sun and medium to wet soil.
+Commonly known as Halberd-Leaf Rose Mallow, or just Rosemallow, it will grow 4′-6′ tall in full sun and medium to wet soil.
 A cold-hardy Hibiscus, it will bloom large 5″ diameter white to pink flowers for approximately 1 month from mid to late Summer.

 Facts about Hibiscus Laevis